Questions to Ask a Wedding Photographer Before You Book

 My answer

 I work alone, and have done so across more than 600 weddings.
-For the vast majority of weddings, one experienced photographer is all that is needed to cover the day properly.
-Much of a wedding day has a single focus, so adding a second photographer can easily create duplication without adding much real value.
-Working solo also helps the photography remain as unobtrusive as possible, which is a large part of how natural moments, real emotion and the atmosphere of the day are photographed without people feeling surrounded by cameras.
+For the vast majority of weddings, one experienced photographer is all that is needed.
+Working solo also helps the photography remain as unobtrusive as possible, which is a large part of how natural moments and real emotion are photographed.
 If a wedding is especially large or has genuinely split logistics, that is something we can discuss in advance.

 5. What happens if you are ill or have an emergency on the day?